Give Me Your Hand (Best Song Ever)

-"Give Me Your Hand (Best Song Ever)" is the lead single by the Ready Set off of his album, The Bad & The Better.
-It was released digitally and to mainstream radio on May 18, 2012.
-The song was used in the soundtrack for the film Escape from Planet Earth and the trailer for The Smurfs 2.
-A remix to the song by Jump Smokers was also released in 2012.
+"Give Me Your Hand (Best Song Ever)" is a song by American electropop artist the Ready Set.
+It was released digitally on May 18, 2012, as the lead single from his fourth studio album The Bad & the Better, before it was serviced to contemporary hit radio on October 23, 2012.
+The song was featured in the 2013 animated film Escape from Planet Earth and the trailer for The Smurfs 2.
+A digital EP for the single titled, GMYH V.2 was released on May 3, 2013.

 Background and composition

-"Give Me Your Hand (Best Song Ever) is a dance-pop song about a man and his girlfriend, and how she said a song he played for her was the "Best song ever", resulting in it being their song.
+"Give Me Your Hand (Best Song Ever)" is a dance-pop song about a man and his girlfriend, and how she said a song he played for her was the "Best song ever", resulting in it being their song.
 The song musically has dance and pop influences with breakdowns after the choruses.
 The song was produced by Andrew Goldstein.
+After having gone back and forth with the mixes between Witzigreuter and Goldstein, the song was finished in January 2012.

 A teaser for the song was released on May 15, 2012.
-The song was made available for streaming via Alternative Press on May 17, until being released as an official single the following day.
+The song was made available for streaming via Alternative Press on May 17, and was released as an official single the following day.
+A lyrics video premiered on May 22, featuring a girl translating the song into sign language.
+The song was included on Now That's What I Call Music!
+Vol. 44.
+The Ready Set performed the song on the American game show, Oh Sit!.

+On May 2, 2013, a remix created by Silas premiered via SoundCloud, before a remix EP for the song titled GMYH V.2 was released the following day.
+The EP includes remixes by Jump Smokers and Zookeper.